galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 sed -r 'N;s/^(>[A-Za-z2\.]+)\n/\1,/g' anolis-sequence-lengths.txt -->

-We are using a relatively small set of sequences because phylogenetic estimation on many sequences is computationally very intensive, and can take weeks of time even on a high-performance computer.
+We are using a relatively small set of sequences to ensure the methods run quickly for the purposes of the tutorial.

-It is not uncommon for a phylogenetic analysis to span hundreds, or even thousands, of taxa.
+In the real world, it is not uncommon for a phylogenetic analysis to span hundreds, or even thousands, of taxa.
+Phylogenetic estimation on this many sequences is computationally very intensive, and can take weeks of time even on a high-performance computer.

 ## Get the data